 Your data can be useless, if you don't prepare it well.
-Luckily, predictive analytics software are making this process easier.
+Luckily, predictive analytics software are making the data wrangling process easier.

 Open a spreadsheet, and fill in the column headers with what you want to predict, and the data that's predictive of it.
 Write down all the data sources you'll need to pull from.
 Include as many stakeholders in this planning, since each has a unique perspective on the outcome and its potential drivers.